-Harvey has been married to Emelia for 10 years and they have a son together, who goes to school with Leila.
+Harvey has been married to Amelia for 10 years and they have a son together, who goes to school with Leila.

-Emelia is a bit of a handful.
-She's married to Harvey and, being the wife of a busy newspaper editor, she doesn't see him very much.
+Amelia is a bit of a handful.
+She's married to Simon and, being the wife of a busy newspaper editor, she doesn't see him very much.